Abdul Hoque: Death

 Three days after the Bangladeshi victory, Abdul Hoque died in a road accident at the Sylhet-Sunamganj road on 19 December 1971.
 The accident occurred in Tuker Bazar on his way back to Sunamganj in a private car from a Sangram Committee meeting at the Sylhet Circuit House.
 Alongside him was Bir Protik Idris Ali who survived the accident.
 Some of Abdul Hoque's demanded that he be buried in Chhatak town.
 His janaza was performed the next day, and was attended by Bangladesh Armed Forces founder M. A. G. Osmani, Comrade Manik Mia, Mudarris Ali BA, Shafiqul Hoque, MCA Shamsu Mia Chowdhury, Abdul Wadud, Commander Abdus Salam, Angur Mia Chowdhury, Mudarris Mia Chowdhury, Taimus Raja, Muqit Chowdhury, Moyna Mia, Shamsher Ali, Lutfur Rahman Pradhan, Accha Mia, Amir Ali Badshah and others.
-He was then buried in the Bagbari cemetery of Sylhet city.
+He was then buried in the Bagbari cemetery of Sylhet.

 Legacy

 In 1972, the Abdul Hoque Memorial Degree College was established in Govindaganj, Chhatak.
 Through the efforts of politician Mohibur Rahman Manik, a memorial was made at Banshtala, the headquarters of Liberation Sector Five, and the area was renamed to Hoqnagar (City of Hoque) in 1996.
 The Hoqnagar-Banshtala area has now become a tourist attraction due to the presence of the memorial and more work is being done there.